aldopando/BellabeatCaseStudy/Merging.md

 ***We observe that there are three participants who appear in only one of the two dataset, but not in both.
 Although the combined datasets contain 25 unique participants,, we need each user ID to be present in both datasets.
-Therefore, when merging the tables, we will exclude these three users by using the INNER JOIN statement in SQL, resulting in a final dataset with 22 participants.***
+Therefore, when merging the tables, we will exclude these three users, resulting in a final dataset with 22 participants.***

 ---